 GTM Services (1/31: Theresa requested we use “Go-To-Market (GTM) Services” to refer to this benefit in the February newsletter. –ak)

-could be abbreviated.
-In general, only include the parenthetical when you plan on using the abbreviation later in the same piece.
+It’s not necessary to include a parenthetical, e.g., (CSP) after something that could be abbreviated.
+Include the parenthetical only when you plan on using the abbreviation later in the same piece.

 It’s OK to use an abbreviation/acronym when necessary for character counts (such as in a CTA or headline), so long as you’ve defined it on first reference.
 (Exception: When using an abbreviation such as GDPR in a headline without having spelled it out previously on the page, be sure to spell it out in the body copy that follows.)